dadosfera/dadosfera-ai-oss/docs/source/fundamentals/glossary.md

     * Has a one-to-one relationship with an executable file, which runs inside its own execution {term}`Environment`, powered through containerization.
-This executable file can be edited through Orchest's JupyterLab integration.
+This executable file can be edited through Dadosfera AI's JupyterLab integration.
     * Is executed as part of a {term}`Pipeline run`.
     * Has an execution state, i.e. *READY*, *PENDING*, *RUNNING*, *COMPUTED*, *ABORTED* or *FAILURE*.
     * A step can have a set of parameters, all of which have to be given a default value.
 (The set